skopera1/courseleaf-styles/README.md

 # courseleaf-styles
-Demo pages for style choices on catalog
+Demo pages for style choices on catalog.
 The buttons on the index page link to the Course and Program pages.
 Among the programs A-Z page, only two links are active - “Accounting for Business” and “Broadcast Media Arts (AABCM)”.
 Among the course A-Z page, only “ACC100: Accounting Practices for Business” is active.